-There are so many ways to cook this sweet root vegetable.
-Here’s how to cook beets: oven roasted, boiled, and in the Instant Pot—plus recipe ideas!
+There are so many ways to cook this vibrant root vegetable.
+Here’s how to cook beets: oven roasted, boiled, and more!
+These are our go-to methods for when we’re making beet salad, soup, and hummus.

 How to cook beets

 But if you’re a beet beginner: rest assured!
 All of these methods for how to cook beets are pretty simple and result in perfectly tender beets every time.
-Then you can use them in a multitude of ways, from hummus to salads: see the beet recipes section below.
+Then you can use them in a multitude of ways, from hummus to salads.

 How to cook beets